Edgenesis/shifu.dev/docs/guides/stub/http-to-powershell.md

 ### Proxy the command:

-Use cURL to post request the `Windows` host:
+Use Curl to post request the `Windows` host:

 ```bash
 root@nginx:/# curl "edgedevice-powershell/issue_cmd?flags_no_parameter=ls,C:"